Higher order representation stability and ordered configuration spaces of manifolds: Configuration spaces

 \end{conjecture}

 The above conjecture can be interpreted as three separate conjectures, addressing the three parts of Question \ref{QuestionHigherManifolds}.
 Note that $\left \lfloor ((n-1)(d-1))/d \right \rfloor =0$ when $n=2$ and thus for surfaces we are only assuming that the manifold is connected.
-Our conjecture for the stable range comes from our calculations in Proposition \ref{calculationRn}.
-Our heuristic for assuming that the manifold needs to be $\left \lfloor((n-1)(d-1))/d \right \rfloor $-connected is to bound the \emph{slope} of certain homology classes, that is, the ratio of homological degree to the number of moving particles.
+Our heuristic for assuming that the manifold needs to be $\left \lfloor((n-1)(d-1))/d \right \rfloor $-connected is to bound the \emph{slope} of certain homology classes, that is, the ratio of homological degree to the number of moving points.
 This condition seems to ensure that the slope of all homology classes in the configuration space that ``come from the topology of the manifold'' is higher than those coming from $H_{d-1}(F_d(\R^n))$.
 As support for Conjecture \ref{highdimconj}, we will next prove the result in the case that the manifold is $\R^n$.
 From now on, we work with integral coefficients.